platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference/composable-image.md

 ### Supported Nix packages

 {{% note %}}
-The Nix packages listed in the following table are officially supported by Upsun to provide optimal user experience.</br>
+The Nix packages listed in the following table are officially supported by {{% vendor/name %}} to provide optimal user experience.</br>
 However, you can add any other packages from [the Nixpkgs collection](https://search.nixos.org/) to your `stack`.
 This includes packages from the ``unstable`` channel, like [FrankenPHP](https://search.nixos.org/packages?channel=unstable&show=frankenphp&from=0&size=50&sort=relevance&type=packages&query=frankenphp).</br>
-While available for you to install, packages that aren't listed in the following table are supported by Nix itself, not Upsun.
+While available for you to install, packages that aren't listed in the following table are supported by Nix itself, not {{% vendor/name %}}.
 {{% /note %}}

 Depending on the Nix package, you can select only the major runtime version,